-This course covers the evaluation of hazardous materials.
+This course covers the evaluation of hazardous materials referenced in NFPA standard 1072.
 Topics include use of the periodic table, hydrocarbon derivatives, placards and labels, parameters of combustion, and spill and leak mitigation.
 Upon completion, students should be able to demonstrate knowledge of the chemical behavior of hazardous materials.

-FIP 232 - Hydraulics and Water Distribution 2 2 0 0
+FIP 232 - Hydraulics and Water Distribution 2 2 0 0 3

-This course covers the flow of fluids through fire hoses, nozzles, appliances, pumps, standpipes, water mains, and other devices.
+This course covers the flow of fluids through fire hoses, nozzles, appliances, pumps, standpipes, water mains, and other devices reference in NFPA standard 25.
 Emphasis is placed on supply and delivery systems, fire flow testing, hydraulic calculations, and other related topics.
 Upon completion, students should be able to perform hydraulic calculations, conduct water availability tests, and demonstrate knowledge of water distribution systems.